 The Plan emphasizes prevention by providing an extensive range of preventive benefits to help members stay well.
 We include 100% coverage for an array of in-network preventive tests and screenings, routine physical exams, and a Tobacco Cessation Program to stop smoking.
 To keep children well, we have 100% coverage for recommended immunizations, physical exams and laboratory tests for children.
-We emphasize women's wellness with our Well Woman benefit that provides 100% coverage for a full range of in-network preventive services, preventive tests and screenings, counseling services, and contraceptives, including prescription drug contraceptives.
+We emphasize women's wellness with our Well Woman benefit that provides 100% coverage for a full range of in-network preventive services, preventive tests and screenings, counseling services and generic and single source brand FDA approved prescription contraceptives.